 How to Get Rid of Nightshade

-When thinking about how to kill nightshade, you might want to think of a way to kill nightshade naturally.
-However, this plant is extremely vicious and will come back after most treatments with anything that is a simple natural remedy.
-Remember that this is a poisonous plant, and as is with most plants with toxicity involved, it is difficult to get rid of.
-It takes some thought when thinking about how to kill nightshade.
+This plant is extremely tenacious and will come back after most treatments with anything that is a simple natural remedy.
+Remember that this is a poisonous plant and, as such, it is difficult to get rid of.
+It takes some thought and persistence when trying to get rid of nightshade.

-You can try killing nightshade by using an herbicide that contains glyphosate.
-The glyphosate will kill nightshade but also anything around it, so be careful when using it.
-You don’t want to get any overspray on your other plants or shrubs while working on getting rid of viney nightshade.
-You will want to be sure to apply the glyphosate when the temperature is above 60 degrees F. Also, make sure it is not going to rain for at least 24 hours.
-This way the herbicide doesn’t wash away, or you will have to start all over.
+You can try killing nightshade by using an herbicide that is non-selective, however, this will not only kill nightshade but also anything around it, so be careful when using it.
+You don’t want to get any overspray on your other plants or shrubs while working on getting rid of nightshade.
+In addition, be sure to apply the herbicide when the temperature is above 60 degrees F. (15 C.), and make sure it is not going to rain for at least 24 hours.
+This way the weed killer doesn’t wash away, or you will have to start all over.

-If, after a few days, you see the leaves on the nightshade start turning yellow, you have been successful in killing nightshade.
-Once they die off, dig out the plants as soon as possible making sure to get as much of the root structure as possible.
-You might have to repeat this process more than once to get rid of nightshade completely.
+If, after a few days, you see the leaves turning yellow, you have been successful in killing nightshade.
+Once they die off, dig out the plants as soon as possible, making sure to get as much of the root structure as possible.
+You might have to repeat this process more than once to get rid of nightshade plants completely.

-As you can see, it is not impossible killing nightshade, but it does take some planning and work.
+As you can see, killing nightshade is not impossible, but it does take some planning and work.
 A little diligence definitely pays toward your success.